-Seymour Duncan Phat Cat Review
+Seymour Duncan Phat Cat Pickups

-What are the Seymour Duncan Phat Cat Pickups?
+What are the Phat Cats?

-The simple answer to this question is that many guitar players own guitars that have humbucker pickups already installed but would like to have P90 pickups instead.
+The simple answer to this question is that many guitar players own guitars that have humbucker pickups already installed.
+But would like to have P90 pickups instead.

 With the Duncan phat cat pickups, absolutely no modifications have to be made to the guitar.

 The guitar player is able to take those stock pickups out easily and replace them with P90 single coils instead.

-What are P90 Pickups?
+What are P90s?

 This is because they were one of the first pickups ever produced.
 They also have the nickname "soap bars" because they resemble that of an actual bar of soap.